-52-6-19.
+§ 52-6-19.
 Premium payment; reserves.
+(Effective until January 1, 1991.)

-- A. Each group shall establish to the satisfaction of the director a premium payment plan that shall include: - (1) an initial payment by each member of at least twenty-five percent of that member's annual premium before the start of the group's fund year; and - (2) payment of the balance of each member's annual premium in monthly or quarterly installments during that fund year. - B. Each group shall establish and maintain actuarially appropriate loss reserves that shall include reserves for: - (1) known claims and associated expenses; and - (2) claims incurred but not reported and associated expenses. - C. Each group shall establish and maintain bad debt reserves based on the historical experience of the group or other groups.
+- A. Each group shall establish to the satisfaction of the superintendent a premium payment plan which shall include: - (1) an initial payment by each member of at least twenty-five percent of that member's annual premium before the start of the group's fund year; and - (2) payment of the balance of each member's annual premium in monthly or quarterly installments during that fund year. - B. Each group shall establish and maintain actuarially appropriate loss reserves which shall include reserves for: - (1) known claims and associated expenses; and - (2) claims incurred but not reported and associated expenses. - C. Each group shall establish and maintain bad debt reserves based on the historical experience of the group or other groups.